11 things you should know about cross-platform app development

 With the rise of technology and competing platforms, developers have found themselves trying to keep up.
 In light of this struggle, there has also been a rise in cross-platform capabilities, giving developers the tools they need to get the job done a lot more efficiently and across multiple platforms at once.
-This is called cross-platform application development, and it’s the topic of this article.
+This is called cross-platform app development, and it’s the topic of this article.

-Talking about cross-platform application development isn’t nearly interesting enough, though.
+Talking about cross-platform app development isn’t nearly interesting enough, though.
 A quick Google search will tell you everything you need to know about it.
 Instead, we’re going to be going over 10 things that you should know about cross-platform application development.

 In the mix, we’ll go over tips and tricks, examples, and much more.
 So without further ado, let’s get started with a brief and formal definition.

-1. What is cross-platform development?
+1. What is cross-platform app development?

 For native app development, programmers will use different coding languages depending on the platform.
 For example, iOS uses Swift and Objective-C, while Android uses Kotlin.
 In this case, however, there is such a thing as Kotlin cross-platform.
 Although it is the preferred language for Android, Kotlin cross-platform also has the ability to work with iOS.